flowroute/flowroute-numbers-ruby/README.md

 | `number = phone number` | True    | string | The `phone number` to purchase, using an E.164 *`1NPANXXXXXX`* format.                |
 ##### Example Usage

-In the following method, the billing method is VPRI, and the phone number to purchase is one retrieved from the [search](#searchno) method.
+In the following method, the billing method is `VPRI`, and the phone number to purchase is one retrieved from the [search](#searchno) method.

 	#Purchase a Telephone Number
 	response = tnc.purchase(billing="VPRI", number="12066417744")